by Daniel Schaffer and Phillip Compeau

 Now we are ready to align the two genomes.
 Under the “EMBOSS” section on the left side of the page, click “needle”, which is short for “Needleman-Wunsch global alignment”, the algorithm we learned about in class.

 For sequence 1, select the contigs that we produced as the result of SPAdes.
 For sequence 2, select NC_004718.3.
 Keep the other parameters default (you may like to play around with these parameters later to see how they affect the outcome).
-After opting for an Email notification, click “Execute”.
+After opting for an Email notification, click “Run Tool”.
 The algorithm should take a few minutes to run.

 When the algorithm has finished, view its data.
 This will show the alignment, in which matches are shown with “|” symbols, mismatches are shown with “.” symbols, and indels do not have a symbol between the two rows.